MichaIng/DietPi-Docs/docs/software/distributed_projects.md

 === "Monitoring"

-    The simplest way to monitor the Tor relay is to use the DietPi-CloudShell scene, for this run `dietpi-cloudshell` from tho command line and select the "Tor Relay" scene.
+    The simplest way to monitor the Tor relay is to use the DietPi-CloudShell scene, for this run `dietpi-cloudshell` from the command line and select the "Tor Relay" scene.
 It uses the Tor monitor [nyx](https://nyx.torproject.org/) which can be called in standalone mode by executing `nyx` from command line.

     You can also monitor it with the [Tor relay search](https://metrics.torproject.org/rs.html).
 Just paste either the fingerprint (found at `/var/lib/tor/fingerprint`) or nickname of your relay.